 You're on a budget but won't compromise on real Philips ZOOM.

-Independent RDH. $400-$550.
+Independent RDH. $300-$450.
 Verify it's authentic Philips ZOOM (Philips trademark visible on the kit, blue ZOOM lamp, branded gel syringes).
-Do not go below $300 — that's almost always a different system.
+Below about $250, be skeptical — that's almost always a different system.

 Is ZOOM whitening worth it versus at-home strips?